-Cuddle on up with me for this Root Vegetable Vegan Buddha Bowl recipe.
+Cuddle on up with me for this vegan food dubai recipe.

 I cannot even begin to describe how much I love an excellent Buddha Bowl of sorts.
 And it’s actually sort of strange because I was the child who wanted everything separated out.
 I’d pick apart food and eat ingredients one at a time.

 Pizza?
 Yes, first the cheese and other toppings.
 Then the sauce.
 And finally the dough.

 My dad could pile food on top of food on top of more food and eat it all meshed together.
 Honestly?
 I thought I might vomit every time I looked at it.